hlandau/nctestsuite/spec.md

       Implementations should ignore tags they do not understand.
       Tags will always begin with an uppercase character at the start of a line and be terminated by a space.

+      The first IN line of an entry may optionally contain a test ID to identify the test.

 Blank lines and lines starting with # are ignored.